seanox/virtual-environment/README.md

 when detaching and the environment variables are needed for this.

 - `platform.exe B: detach` to detach the environment
-- `platform.exe B: compact` to shrink the environment
+- `platform.exe B: compact` to compact the virtual disk

 __Module integration will come later, but will be similar.__